osa1/wasm_test/rs/README.md

 but this didn't make any difference.
 It seems like the attribute is not working, not sure if this is a rustc bug or not.

+Interestingly, I can use WASI API using the `wasi` library.
+I checked the source code to see if there are any tricks used in that library, but the function `fd_write` is declared the same way.
+No idea why it's working there.